hasan-ston/web-scalability-notes/chp5_DataLayer.md

 ### Master-Master Replication

-An alternative topology where Master A replicates from Master B, and Master B replicates from Master A (circular replication).
+It's an alternate topology where Master A replicates from Master B, and Master B replicates from Master A.

 MySQL allows this because each statement written to the binlog includes the name of the server it originally came from, preventing infinite loops.